Ninjagoat73/project2-1_group15/data-collection/Readme.md

 ```bash
 python3 training_script.py <executable-folder>
 ```
 where executable-folder is the folder containing the executables generated in unity.
-The folder sturcture should look like this:
+The folder structure should look like this: (it will look different for Windows users, you need to name the folder 3DBall, etc)

 ```bash